pellse/assembler/README.md

 Flux<Transaction> transactionFlux = assembler.assemble(customers());
 ```
 In the scenario where we deal with an infinite stream of data, since the Assembler needs to completely drain the upstream from `customers()` to gather all the correlation ids (*customerId*), the example above will trigger resource exhaustion.
 The solution is to split the stream into multiple smaller streams and batch the processing of those individual smaller streams.
-Most reactive libraries (Project Reactor, RxJava, Akka Streams, etc.) already support that concept, below is an example using Project Reactor:
+Most reactive libraries already support that concept, below is an example using Project Reactor:
 ```java
 Flux<Transaction> transactionFlux = customers()
     .windowTimeout(100, ofSeconds(5))